Business Continuity Plan Initiatives

 The Group also deployed a damage mapping system after the Great East Japan Earthquake, in order to rapidly and accurately map damage to group companies and business partners in an emergency.
 The system proved useful in helping the Group secure business continuity during the Kumamoto Earthquake that occurred in April 2016.

 Addressing Influenza Pandemics

-Toray’s recent preparedness efforts for influenza pandemics included revising the Toray Group Influenza Pandemic Response Plan in June 2015 to address high and low pathogenic viruses.
-Along with the revision, Toray’s offices and plants reviewed existing risk management systems and measures to control infectious disease in the case of human-to-human transmission of infection in Japan and began rolling out an updated system and measures in fiscal 2015.
+Toray's recent preparedness efforts for influenza pandemics included revising the Toray Group Influenza Pandemic Response Plan in June 2015 to address high and low pathogenic viruses.
+Toray also used this opportunity to revise the risk management framework and infectious disease control measures at the divisional, departmental, office, and plant levels, and put the changes into effect.